-Figure 5.
+Figure 6.
 Fraser Timber Supply Area.

-The Fraser TSA is a biologically diverse region, with five biogeoclimatic zones providing habitat for more than 300 species of resident and migratory birds, 45 species of mammals, 11 species of amphibians, and 5 species of reptiles.
-The TSA is bordered by the Coast Mountains to the north and to the east.
-Tributaries and lakes drain from this area into the Fraser River. flowing through the broad, riverine plain lying between the community of Hope to the east and the city of Vancouver to the west, on toward the extensive delta of the Fraser estuary and into the saltwater of Georgia Strait.
+flowing through the broad, riverine plain lying between the community of Hope to the east and the city of Vancouver to the west, on toward the extensive delta of the Fraser estuary and into the saltwater of Georgia Strait.
 While the coastal western hemlock zone is the most abundant zone in the TSA, the diverse landscapes support 13 commercial tree species.